fymue/bitarray/Readme.md

 By default, no bounds checking is performed in any of the functions to ensure maximum speed/performance.
 However, if you compile/link using the `Makefile` targets `debug` instead of `default` or `debug_shared` instead of `shared`, `assert` statements will be triggered if you attempt to access an out-of-bounds bit.

-You can also run a small test program to check if everything works by executing the command
+You can also run a small but thorough test program to check if everything works by executing the command

 ```
 make test && ./test